Scientific Program

 Nguyen Thanh Liem, MD, PhD

-Center for Regenerative Medicine and Cell Therapy, Vinmec Healthcare System, Vietnam
+Vinmec Healthcare System, Vietnam

 This session examines the critical role of artificial intelligence and automation in bridging the gap between discovery and clinical delivery.
 Experts will discuss the transition toward autonomous, robotic closed-loop manufacturing, AI-augmented prognostic modeling for clinical decision support, and the digital infrastructure required to scale next-generation therapies.
 By evaluating the Asia-Pacific landscape, the session provides a roadmap for operationalizing precision-built advanced therapies on a global scale.